-The recoverable amount of Pirelli Brand is measured using its fair value, based on an income approach.
+The recoverable amount of Pirelli Brand is measured using its fair value less cost to sell, based on an income approach.
 This requires the use of estimates for revenue projections, implied royalty rates and discount rate.

-The recoverable amount of goodwill, entirely allocated to the Consumer segment, is measured using its fair value, based on the market price of the Company shares.
+The recoverable amount of goodwill, entirely allocated to the the group of cash generating units ("CGU") "Consumer segment", which represents the sole sector of activity of Pirelli group, is measured using its value in use, calculated based on the expected future cash flows of the Consumer segment.